tomhendra/peronsal-site/README.md

 ## Commit Types

-Commitlint is unnecessary for this repo, but meaningful commit messages are...
+Commitlint is unnecessary for this repo, but meaningful commit messages are.

 - build
 - chore